↑

 In conclusion, remember that although it might be hard at first to set boundaries, most people won’t want to push against them for too long.

-You deserve to take care of yourself and live a calm and joyful life!
+You deserve to care for yourself and live a calm and joyful life!

-Learn to say no, stand up for yourself, and know that even while you are serving and taking care of others, you can set limits as you learn to love and respect yourself.
+Learn to say no, stand up for yourself, and know that even while serving and caring for others, you can set limits as you learn to love and respect yourself.

 • Share it!